etene/gitlab-webhook-receiver/README.md

 The structure of the [configuration file](#example-config) requires the homepage of the gitlab project as key.

 ### Command
-Define, which command should be run after the hook was received.
+Define which command should be run after the hook was received.

+A few variables coming from the hook payload are available as variables that will be substituted shell-style when included in the command: `event`, `sha`, `user`, `ref`, `project_name` and `project_owner`.

 ### Example config
 ```